 He typed in a few commands and watched as the scanning programs went to work.

 Around a century ago, there had been a big craze over virtual-reality computer interfaces that let the user actually "step inside" the programs, becoming one with the flow of data.
-All the major computer corporations, the futurists, the technology elite had sword up and down that this was the next thing.
+All the major computer corporations, the futurists, the technology elite had sworn up and down that this was the next thing.
 Only the military and government resisted the rush to change over to the new interface, on the advice of Mother Brain.
 As was almost always the case, Mother Brain knew what she was talking about.
 Ordinary people, from word processors to database managers to shopowners to homemakers preferred a computer they could get up and walk away from, to maintain their distance from while using it.
 The incredible reaction time made possible by VR, almost speed-of-thought, wasn't useful or practical for most comp users.
 That was why Hamdak was sitting in front of a screen rather than wiring himself into the network.

 The one notable exception to the rule, Tyler knew, were the gridriders, high-end hackers who could and did use the extreme responsiveness of partial or full-immersion virtual reality to navigate the datanet and defeat online security measures.
 For most people, though, even some hackers, VR was a cumbersome if intriguing toy.